Abhishek-karmakar/computer-vision/README.md

 Create a transformation, create a object of the Base_transform class, So that the frame can go into the neural network class.
 We need to put the right scale for the pretrained model. note to self: figure it out later.

+Step 9:

+Doing some object detection on a Video

+	Opening the Video.
+	Get all the frames from the video One By One.
+	Apply the detect functions from the SSD nets and the Transfrom Transformation.
+	Get the processed images with the rectangel.
+	Then stich all the images together to detect the video.